informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

      * If so, it returns an instance of the owning class, which then represents this use of the command.
-       In the case of a command with no parameters, the `parse` method can simply return the value `this`. but in the case of a command with parameters, to avoid creating *fragile* code [^5], it must return a new instance of the command class, rather than changing the values of the attributes of the containing object and then returning `this`.
+       In the case of a command with no parameters, the `parse` method can simply return the value `this`.
+       But in the case of a command with parameters, to avoid creating *fragile* code [^5], it must return a new instance of the command class, rather than changing the values of the attributes of the containing object and then returning `this`.